thoughtbot/ios-on-rails/release/ios-on-rails.md

 	- (instancetype)initWithJSON:(NSDictionary *)JSON;
 	- (NSDictionary *)JSONDictionary;

 `initWithJSON:` is a custom intialization method for creating a HUMEvent object with a JSON dictionary from the API.
-It initializes a HUMEvent object and sets its properties to corresponding values from the `eventJSON` dictionary.
+It initializes a HUMEvent object and sets its properties to corresponding values from the `JSON` dictionary.
 We haven't defined the `RFC3339DateFormatter` yet, but we will do so in the next section.

 	// HUMEvent.m